Amelie-Schreiber/sampling_protein_language_models/README.md

-# Variations of Gibbs Sampling of Protein Language Models
+# Variations of Gibbs Sampling of Protein Language Models for Directed Evolution in Silico